suzoo-dev/pictionairy/README.md

 - [ ] Display the guess from the AI to the user.
 - [ ] Get the original idea for the user to draw from AI.
 - [ ] Display a timer for the user, if they don't get the AI to guess is it right in time they fail.
+- [ ] Host on Vercel
+- [ ] Add Project list with links to portfolio site